-TWU's Committee On Political Education (COPE) is a Political Action Committee.
-Since the TWU is a non-profit; COPE does not and cannot use member dues.
-The TWU COPE Committee supports candidates who are supportive of TWU members at all levels of our government; regardless if they are Republicans, Democrats or Independents.
-If a candidate by action or intention indicates he or she wants to provide a better life for all Transport Workers and their families, the TWU COPE Committee will help that candidate.
+The Committee on Political Education (COPE) is a political action committee, or PAC.
+Since TWU is a non-profit; COPE does not and cannot use member dues for political activity.
+The COPE fund supports candidates who are supportive of TWU members at all levels of government; regardless of party affiliation.
+If a candidate by action or intention indicates he or she wants to provide a better life for all transport workers and their families, COPE will help that candidate.

-There is no limit on how much money TWU members can contribute to the Committee On Political Education; it is strictly voluntary.
-However, how much we contribute to a Federal candidate is mandated and strictly enforced by the Federal Elections Commission.
+There is no limit on how much money TWU members can contribute to COPE; it is strictly voluntary.
+However, the amount we contribute to a federal candidate is mandated and strictly enforced by the Federal Election Commission.

-We know Big Business' Political Action Committees have more money than TWU COPE, but we have thousands of TWU members who vote...who can vote that legislator into office as well as out of office.
-TWU COPE money give us much more political clout when it is backed up by VOTES!
+We know that big business PACs that contribute to candidates have more money than COPE, but we have thousands of TWU members who vote...who can vote that legislator into office as well as out.
+COPE gives us much more political clout when it is backed up by VOTES!

-Getting TWU members to the polls with their knowledge of which candidates support their union ideas, and which candidates will help secure their jobs, depends on how involved the local is in politics.
-Since more and more decisions are being made by legislators who are affecting our members well-being, union officials have to make sure we elect political candidates who are pro-TWU, pro-union and not pro-big business.
+Getting TWU members to the polls with their knowledge of which candidates support the union and working families, and which candidates will help secure their jobs, depends on how involved their local is in politics.
+Since more and more decisions are being made by legislators that affect our members’ well-being, union officials have to make sure we elect candidates who are pro-TWU, pro-union and not pro-big business.